 2.3.
-Semantic Data Warehouse
+Semantic data warehouse

 A semantic data warehouse (SDW) is a DW with the semantic annotations.
 We also considered it as a KB.
 Since the DW is represented with Multidimensional (MD) model for enabling On-Line Analytical Processing (OLAP) queries, the KB for an SDW needs to be defined with MD semantics.
 In the MD model, data are viewed in an n-dimensional space, usually known as a data cube, composed of facts (the cells of the cube) and dimensions (the axes of the cube).
 Therefore, it allows users to analyze data along several dimensions of interest.
 For example, a user can analyze sales of products according to time and store (dimensions).
 Facts are the interesting things or processes to be analyzed (e.g., sales of products) and the attributes of the fact are called measures (e.g., quantity, amount of sales), usually represented as numeric values.
 A dimension is organized into hierarchies, composed of several levels, which permit users to explore and aggregate measures at various levels of detail.
-For example, the location hierarchy ($municipality \rightarrow region \rightarrow state \rightarrow country$) of the store dimension allows to aggregate the sales at various levels of detail.
+For example, the location hierarchy (municipality \rightarrow region \rightarrow state \rightarrow country) of the store dimension allows to aggregate the sales at various levels of detail.

-We use the QB4OLAP vocabulary to describe the multidimensional semantics over a KB [9].
-QB4OLAP is used to annotate the TBox with MD components and is based on the RDF Data Cube (QB) which is the W3C standard to publish MD data on the Web [13].
-The QB is mostly used for analyzing statistical data and does not adequately support OLAP MD constructs.
+We use the QB4OLAP vocabulary to describe the multidimensional semantics over a KB [19].
+QB4OLAP is used to annotate a TBox with MD components and is based on the QB vocabulary which is the W3C standard to publish MD data on the Web [15].
+QB is mostly used for analyzing statistical data and does not adequately support OLAP MD constructs.
 Therefore, in this paper, we choose QB4OLAP.
-Figure 1 depicts the ontology of QB4OLAP [7].
+Figure 1 depicts the ontology of QB4OLAP [62].
 The terms prefixed with "qb:" are from the original QB vocabulary, and QB4OLAP terms are prefixed with "qb4o:" and displayed with gray background.
-Capitalized terms represent OWL classes, and non-capitalized terms represent OWL properties.
-Capitalized terms in italics represent classes with no instances.
-The bluecolored square in the figure represents our extension of OB4OLAP ontology.
+Capitalized terms represent OWL concepts, and noncapitalized terms represent OWL properties.
+Capitalized terms in italics represent concepts with no instances.
+The blue-colored square in the figure represents our extension of OB4OLAP ontology.